-For accessing depths of more than 4000 m in strategically interesting and relevant geothermal territories from the Hot-Dry-Rock (HDR), Hot-Wet-Rock (HWR) or the Deep-Heat-Mining (HDM) only the flame melt technology (the Litho-Jet methot) seems to be acceptable especially from the economical point of view.
-From the analysis of the prevailing drilling technologies results following:
+For accessing depths of more than 4000 m in strategically interesting and relevant geothermal territories, aside from Hot-Dry-Rock (HDR), Hot-Wet-Rock (HWR) or Deep-Heat-Mining (HDM) only the flame melt technology (the Litho-Jet methot) seems to be acceptable especially from the economical point of view.

-- In the depths untill 200 m (EWS area) the pneumatic hammer drilling is two times faster than the rotary drilling. - Immersional drilling decelerates with the depth (ROP: 0-30 m = 50 m/h, 100m = 43 37 m/h, 200 m = 30 20 m/h). - Rotary drilling is in first 600 m almost independent on the depth but progressively depends on the lithology.
+From the analysis of the prevailing drilling technologies results the following:

-- In contrast to the immersional drilling the progress of rotary drilling is getting better with a higher content of sandstone and siltstone. - Accessing of depths an important condition for the advance of Hot-Dry-Rock (HDR), Hot-Wet-Rock (HWR) or Deep-Heat-Mining (HDM) energy systems is not realizable using the conventional technologies.
-In the current state, only a progressive, flame melt technology is able to ensure the realisation of geothermal energy systems. - The Litho-Jet method is very suitable as a special flame melt technology.
+- In depths untill 200 m (EWS area) the pneumatic hammer drilling is two times faster than the rotary drilling - Immersional drilling decelerates with the depth (ROP: $0-30 \text{ m} = 50 \text{ m.h}^{-1}$, $100\text{m} = 43 \text{ 37 m.h}^{-1}$, $200 \text{ m} = 30 20 \text{ m.h}^{-1}$) - Rotary drilling is in first 600 m almost independent on the depth but the progress depends on lithology. - In contrast to the immersional drilling the progress of rotary drilling getting is better with a higher content of sandstone and siltstone. - Accessing of depths an important condition for the advance of Hot-Dry-Rock (HDR), Hot-Wet-Rock (HWR) alebo Deep-Heat-Mining (HDM) energy systems - is not realizable using conventional technologies.
+In a current state only a progressive flame melt technology is able to ensure the realisation of geothermal energy systems. - As a special flame melt technology, is the Litho-Jet method very suitable.